kannans89/RustRepo/18_Structure/18_Structure.md

 ```

+The above example declares a struct Employee with three fields-name,company and age.
+The main() initializes the structure.
+It uses the println() to print values of the fields defined in the structure.

+//appu: output

-### How to modify struct instance created
+### Modifying a struct instance

-To modify an instance, the instance variable should be marked mutable for example initial age of **emp1** was 50 and its mutated to 40.
+To modify an instance, the instance variable should be marked mutable.
+The below example declares and initializes a structur named `Employee` and later modify value of the `age` field to 40 from 50.

 ```rust
  let mut emp1 = Employee{